Quasithermal GeV neutrinos from neutron-loaded magnetized outflows in core-collapse supernovae: spectra and light curves: Neutrino production and detection prospects

 \section{Neutrino production and detection prospects}

 For the production of quasithermal neutrinos, we adopt the setup outlined in MDT14.
 Free neutrons in the outflow will couple to ions via elastic neutron-proton scatterings.
-Protons and neutrons will gain energy through bulk acceleration, and upon decoupling, their relative velocity can reach the pion production threshold, which creates pions when they scatter inelastically.
-We are interested in neutron-proton inelastic collisions with protons at rest.
-This process requires the neutron's Lorentz factor $\Gamma_n\gtrsim 1.37$.
+Protons and neutrons will gain energy through bulk acceleration.
 Pion decay then leads to the production of $0.1 - 10\,{\rm GeV}$ neutrinos.
 In our study, the free neutrons are assumed to come from the photodisintegration of heavy nuclei synthesized.
 Throughout this section, we will adopt $Y_e = 0.5$ which yields a constant $Y_n = 0.5$, since we assume nuclei are fully photodisintegrated.
-In general $t_{\rm thin} \approx 30\,{\rm s} - 100\,{\rm s}$ \citep{Metzger2011a}, and we choose $t_{\rm thin}=70\,{\rm s}$.
-As shown later, beyond $70$ s, $\dot{M}$ has decreased significantly and will have negligible contributions to the neutrino fluence.

 Neutrons generated due to photodisintegration of heavy nuclei couple with ions via elastic neutron-proton scatterings.
 Through this coupling, the neutron Lorentz factor matches that of the outflow, $\Gamma_n = \Gamma_w$.
 Neutrons remain coupled to the outflow provided $\tau_{np} = n_w \sigma_{np}R/\Gamma_w>1$, with $n_w=\dot{M}_b/(4\pi R_w^2 m_p c \Gamma_w)$.
 The neutrons eventually decouple at the decoupling radius $R_{\rm dec}$, defined by $\tau_{np}(R_{\rm dec}) = 1$.
 We find that $R_{\rm dec}\propto \sigma_0^{-1}$, so it will decrease with time.
 On the other hand, $R_{\rm mag}\propto\sigma_0^2$ and $R_w\propto t$, where $t$ is the time post core-collapse.
 Hence, both $R_w$ and $R_{\rm mag}$ will eventually exceed $R_{\rm dec}$.